100% Renewable Energy Community Goal

 - How many Utah communities are going to adopt a net-100% renewable electricity portfolio?

-Utah communities served by Rocky Mountain Power and interested in participating will need to pass a local resolution with required goal details, referenced in the Community Renewable Energy Act, by December 31, 2019 and then complete a variety of steps in future years as required by the legislation.
-We will know more about number of participating communities at the end of 2019.
+Utah communities served by Rocky Mountain Power and interested in participating were required to pass a local resolution with goal details, referenced in the Community Renewable Energy Act, by December 31, 2019 and then complete a variety of steps in future years as required by the legislation.
+In total, 23 communities, including Salt Lake City, opted-in to participate.

 - When will this program formally begin?